Sunday, September 21, 2025 AD / Rabi’ al-Awwal 28, 1447 AH

 loading

-It is hereby understood that the Caliph is required to be a descendant of Fatimah and Husain, although the main condition for him is his being appointed by God and through the Prophet .
-Based on this, the narrations received as proof of the Caliphate of those other than the Ahl al-Bayt of the Prophet are not authentic; because they are uncertain ahad narrations that contradict the Book of God and the mutawatir narrations from the Prophet ; as men who followed the Umayyad current and opposed the Ahl al-Bayt of the Prophet are seen among their narrators, and therefore, many of the Ahl al-Hadith have asserted their weakness and the lack of authenticity of their narrations.
-Rather, to be fair, all of these narrations are false and have been fabricated to please the Umayyad rulers and arise enmity against the Ahl al-Bayt of the Prophet , and whoever studies their chains of narrators will realize this fact.
+From here, it is understood that being a descendant of Fatimah and Husain is a condition for the caliph, even though the main condition for him is his appointment by Allah and through the Prophet (peace and blessings of Allah be upon him and his family).
+Based on this, the reports transmitted to prove the caliphate of those other than the Ahl al-Bayt of the Prophet (peace and blessings of Allah be upon him and his family) are not authentic; because they are solitary, uncertain reports and contradict the Book of Allah and the widely transmitted reports from the Prophet (peace and blessings of Allah be upon him and his family).
+Moreover, individuals affiliated with the Umayyad current and opposed to the Ahl al-Bayt of the Prophet (peace and blessings of Allah be upon him and his family) are seen among their narrators.
+For this reason, many leading hadith scholars have explicitly declared them weak and their narrations inauthentic.
+Rather, in all fairness, all these reports are false and have been fabricated to please the Umayyad rulers and out of hostility toward the Ahl al-Bayt of the Prophet (peace and blessings of Allah be upon him and his family).
+Anyone who examines their chains of narrators will come to realize this fact[1].

-[Appointing twelve men from the Ahl al-Bayt of the Prophet as his Caliphs]
+[The Appointment of Twelve Men from the Ahl al-Bayt of the Prophet as His Caliphs]

-Yes, many of the Sahabah of the Prophet , such as Jabir ibn Samurah[1], Abdullah ibn Mas‘ud[2], Abdullah ibn Umar[3], Abdullah ibn Abbas[4], Abdullah ibn Amr[5], Anas ibn Malik[6], Abdullah ibn Abi Aufa[7],
+Yes, many of the companions of the Prophet (peace and blessings of Allah be upon him and his family)—such as Jabir ibn Samurah[2], Abdullah ibn Mas‘ud[3], Abdullah ibn Umar[4], Abdullah ibn Abbas[5], Abdullah ibn Amr[6], Anas ibn Malik[7], Abdullah ibn Abi Awfa[8],

 ↑[3] .
 Musnad of Ahmad, vol. 6, pp. 321 and 406; Musnad of al-Bazzar, vol. 5, p.
 320; Musnad of Abi Ya‘la, vol. 8, p.
 444, vol. 9, p.
 222; al-Musnad by al-Shashi, vol. 1, p.
 404; al-Mu‘jam al-Kabir by al-Tabarani, vol. 10, p.
 157; al-Mustadrak Ala al-Sahihain by al-Hakim, vol. 4, p.
 546; Fawa’id Tammam, vol. 2, p.
 231